Feld Entertainment

 Feld Entertainment Inc. is an American live show production company which owns a number of traveling shows.
-The company began with the soon-to-return Ringling Bros. and Barnum & Bailey Circus then expanded into additional live events, including Disney on Ice (owned by The Walt Disney Company), Monster Jam, Monster Energy AMA Supercross, and Sesame Street Live (under license of Sesame Workshop).
-The company is family owned.
+The company began with the Ringling Bros. and Barnum & Bailey Circus before expanding into additional live events, including Disney on Ice (under license from the Walt Disney Company), Monster Jam, Monster Energy AMA Supercross and Sesame Street Live (under license from Sesame Workshop).
+The company is family-owned.